Notable People

 Sacks’s own biography gives the essential origin of Awakenings.
 In 1966 he began working as a consulting neurologist at Beth Abraham Hospital in the Bronx, where he encountered long-frozen survivors of encephalitis lethargica.
 He later treated them with L-dopa and wrote about the results in Awakenings.

-That story is central not only because the book later inspired the 1990 film with Robin Williams and Robert De Niro.
-It is central because it shows the kind of writer and doctor Sacks was.
+That story is central because the book later inspired the 1990 film with Robin Williams and Robert De Niro, and because it shows the kind of writer and doctor Sacks was.
 He did not approach those patients as dramatic raw material.
 He approached them as individuals whose lives had been suspended and partially restored in ways that medicine still struggled to understand.

 The neurological event was extraordinary.
 The more lasting achievement was descriptive.
 Sacks made readers see those patients not as curiosities from a medical archive, but as people carrying full inner worlds through catastrophe.